hz12opensource/libresdr/README.md

 sudo dpkg -i libtinfo5_6.4-2ubuntu0.1_amd64.deb
 ```

-Then build the firware, run these commands in cloned repo:
+Then build the firmware, run these commands in cloned repo:

 ```sh
 # Clone original v0.38 firware for PlutoSDR